bijenkorf-james-wakefield/gatsby-firebase-hosting-starter/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `my-firebase-hosting-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.

     .
+    ├── config
+    ├── firebase
     ├── node_modules
     ├── src
+    ├── tests
+    ├── .firebaserc
     ├── .gitignore
+    ├── cloudbuild.deploy.yaml
-    ├── .prettierrc
+    ├── firebase.json
     ├── gatsby-browser.js
     ├── gatsby-config.js
     ├── gatsby-node.js